Overwatch 2 Best Settings for Max FPS

 Triple Buffering: Off.

-Triple Buffering adds latency and can cause some lag, disable it to get the max performance when playing Overwatch.
+Triple Buffering adds latency and can cause some lag, disable it to get the maximum performance when playing Overwatch 2.
+Any type of increased buffering in online games adds input latency.

 Reduce Buffering: On.